pnp/PnP-Sites-Core/Core/Documentation.md

 The Audit Settings for the Provisioning Template
 #### Workflows
 Defines the Workflows to provision
+#### SiteSearchSettings
+The Site Collection level Search Settings for the Provisioning Template
-#### SearchSettings
+#### WebSearchSettings
-The Search Settings for the Provisioning Template
+The Web level Search Settings for the Provisioning Template
 #### AddIns
 Defines the SharePoint Add-ins to provision
 #### Publishing